Oklahoma Earthquakes: Series Of Small Earthquakes Rattle Oklahoma Residents

 Thousands of people across Oklahoma woke up to a shaky Monday morning after a series of earthquakes struck the state.

 According to an ABC News report, there were at least three “significant” earthquakes in Oklahoma within the past couple of hours.
-The largest of the three was the last earthquake that struck the town of Pawnee at around 1:44 p.m., local time.
+The largest of the three was the last earthquake that struck the town of Pawnee at around 1:44 p.m. local time.
 This was a magnitude 3.7 temblor.

 Before this tremor, the same region had reported two other earthquakes.
-The first one, a magnitude 3.2 earthquake was reported at 9:25 a.m., local time.
+The first one, a magnitude 3.2 earthquake, was reported at 9:25 a.m. local time.
 This was followed by another quake just three minutes later.
 This one was a magnitude 3.3.
-Apart from these three “significant” earthquakes, a smaller, magnitude 2.5 tremor was also reported a few hours ago.
-This one was however epicentered at Yale – and not Pawnee, as was the case with the others.
+Apart from these three “significant” earthquakes, a magnitude 2.5 tremor was also reported a few hours ago.
+This one was, however, epicentered at Yale and not Pawnee, as was the case with the others.

 Minor earthquake rattles Oklahoma – KFDI https://t.co/E7elBjYge0 #hng #earthquake #earthcentral.org pic.twitter.com/5raxWXIwx2